 This first module shows the volume of campaign emails sent organized by lead campaign along with the trends in unique open and unique click-through rates.

-Lead Campaign Send Detail
+What does the Lead Campaign Send Detail section display?

 At the bottom of the click-through tab, you'll find the send details for each lead campaign.
 By clicking on the + beside the name of each lead campaign you'll expose each send that's associated with the lead campaign along with the send details for each.